-The clock source of the WDT is implemented by a dedicated RC oscillator (WDT oscillator) or instruction clock (system clock divided by 4) determined by options.
+The WDT clock source is implemented by a dedicated RC oscillator (WDT oscillator) or instruction clock (system clock divided by 4) determined by options.
 This timer is designed to prevent a software malfunction or sequence jumping to an unknown location with unpredictable results.
-The watchdog timer can be disabled by option.
-If the watchdog timer is disabled, all the executions related to the WDT result in no operation.
+The Watchdog Timer can be disabled by option.
+If the Watchdog Timer is disabled, all executions related to the WDT result in no operation.